Nexmo/nexmo-developer/_documentation/en/reports/code-snippets/create-async-report.md

 ## Try it out

-1. Set the replaceable variables to values suitable for the records you may have generated in the past, for example through making voice calls or using the Messages API.
-[Parameter](/reports/code-snippets/before-you-begin#parameters) validity may vary with [product](/reports/code-snippets/before-you-begin#product).
+1. Set the replaceable variables for your account.

+2. For this example, set `REPORT_PRODUCT` to one of `SMS`, `VOICE` or `MESSAGES`.

+3. Using the table as a guide set values for the remaining variables.

-2. Run the script and you receive a response similar to the following:
+4. Run the script and you receive a response similar to the following:

 ```json
 {